PierreSenellart/provsql/doc/source/dev/probability-evaluation.rst

   decidable from the support alone collapses to a Bernoulli ``gate_input`` with probability ``0`` or ``1``.
 - **Family-closure simplifier** (:cfunc:`runHybridSimplifier`):
-  linear combinations of independent normals fold into a single normal; sums of i.i.d. exponentials with the same rate fold into an Erlang; identity / single-child arith gates and semiring identities collapse.
+  registry-driven family folds -- linear combinations of independent normals into a single normal, same-rate Exponential / Erlang / Gamma sums, lognormal products, ``exp`` / ``ln`` transform images (``exp(Normal) → Lognormal``) -- plus identity / single-child arith gates and semiring-identity collapses.
 - **Island decomposition** (:cfunc:`runHybridDecomposer`):
   the remaining cmps are partitioned by base-RV footprints into *islands*; single-cmp islands marginalise via